benjie/mehserve/README.md

 - Subdomain configuration is updated on a per-request basis - no need to restart server
 - supports [xip.io](http://xip.io/) domains
+- `mehserve run --exponential-backoff` will automatically re-attempt requests when your development server restarts (e.g. due to file changes) saving you from receiving the error page in the intervening seconds (ALPHA)

 ## Status